 There are a variety of ways to serve through the ministries of Emmanuel.
 As a small congregation we are not a church that is run by staff, but a congregation whose ministries are sustained by God’s call in the life of our members.
-So whether it be serving coffee on Sunday mornings or tutoring a child who attends our homework club, our service is powered by people who respond to the call of God.
+So whether it be serving coffee on Sunday mornings or working in our community garden, our service is powered by people who respond to the call of God.

 Neah Bay Christmas Party